-Ramridge Primary School acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
+St Augustine's Academy acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
 A section 128 would prohibit someone from:

-- o serving as a governor of a maintained school - o holding a management position in an independent school, academy or free school as an employee

-- becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - o becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - o all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children
+- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - o becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children

-Kate Glenister, Rachel Dearden, Kate Mulqueen and Angela Hussey have undertaken Safer Recruitment training.
-One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel
+One person who has undertaken safer recruitment training will be involved in all recruitment processes and sit on the recruitment panel.

-Ramridge Primary School have decided to carry out online searches for shortlisted candidates as part of due diligence in our recruitment process, (as per KCSIE, paragraph 220).
+St Augustine's Academy has decided to carry out online searches for shortlisted candidates as part of due diligence in our recruitment process, (as per KCSIE, paragraph 220).

-The searches are conducted by Kate Mulqueen
+The searches are conducted by the Head teacher/DSL.